-But, lately, something’s changed.
-My dry patches have become flaky.
+But… something’s changed.
+Lately, my dry patches have become flaky.
 And my skin is more sensitive.
 When I apply retinol or salicylic acid now, my skin feels tingly and warm.
-That hadn’t happened to me before.
+That had never happened to me before.

 What the heck went wrong?

 There are several things that can make even the best skincare routines and products fail.
-If your skincare isn’t working either, here’s what you can blame:
+Here are the main reasons your skincare routine isn’t working anymore:

 1. Your Skin Has Changed

 Just because you have oily skin now, doesn’t mean you’ll be cursed with it for the rest of your life.
-Skin is a living organism, and, like the rest of our body, undergoes lots of changes as we get older.
+Skin is a living organism, and, like the rest of your body, changes as you get older.

 2. The Climate Has Changed

 All of a sudden, my beloved Total Olay Effects Day Cream SPF 15 isn’t enough to keep my dry cheeks moisturized anymore.
-Now they need something more heavy-duty, like Benefit Total Misture Face Cream.
+Now they need something more heavy-duty, like a facial oil.
 Using two creams is a drag, but that’s just what my skin needs at the moment. *sighs*

-Contrary to popular opinion, not everything we put on our skin is absorbed deeply into it.
-But the best skincare ingredients do need to penetrate skin to work their magic.
+Contrary to popular opinion, not everything you put on your skin is absorbed deeply into it.
+But the best skincare ingredients do need to penetrate the skin to work their magic.

 The more, the merrier, right?
 Well, not always.
 Some skincare ingredients don’t just get on that well with each other.
 AHAs/BHA, for example, can inactivate retinoids.

-There’s only so little skincare products can do, especially if you insist on skippig sunscreen, eating too much garbage, and exercising too little.
+There’s only so little skincare products can do, especially if you insist on skipping sunscreen, eating too much garbage, and exercising too little.

 Truth is, most products can only moisturize and reduce the appearance of wrinkles.
-Even those that can do more, like prevent fine lines or wrinkles, or treat breakouts, take their sweet time to work.
+Even those that can do more, like preventing fine lines or wrinkles, or treating breakouts, take their sweet time to work.
 You won’t see results overnight.
 Don’t expect to.

 The Bottom Line

 There are so many reasons why your skincare products aren’t working.
-Sometimes our skin changes on its own.
-Other times, our bad habits are sabotaging our best efforts.
-Once you’ve found out the real reasons, you can easily tweak your skincare routine accordingly.
+Sometimes your skin changes on its own.
+Other times, your bad habits are sabotaging your best efforts.
+Once you’ve found out the real reason, you can easily tweak your skincare routine accordingly.
 Hello again, gorgeous skin!